Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 This follow-up analysis helped fill in the gaps from the initial investigation.

-The earlier write-up identified a staged delivery and some signs that multiple components were involved, but running the payload made it clearer how those components actually interact.
+Part 1 of this investigation identified a staged delivery and some signs that multiple components were involved, but running the payload made it clearer how those components actually interact.

 In particular: